revised April 13, 2021 for issues pertaining to formatting and clarity

 Seeing such evidences in Scripture, I submit to you that on the cross Christ was truly and fully declared by God to be guilty of unrighteousness.
 He was blamed for a plethora of transgression which He had no part in committing.
 The courtroom of Heaven found Christ guilty of sin and God the Judge said, “This man is a transgressor of my law – he is utterly guilty.”

 This pronouncement of guilt had immediate ramifications on Christ’s position before God.
 The very Son of God, though having previously enjoyed an eternal glory with the Father and Spirit (John 17:5), now looks up to Heaven’s door in agony: “My God, My God, why have You forsaken Me?”
 (Matthew 27:46).
-And it was as if God the Father responded – to God the Son, Who was now truly guilty of sin – “God, Your God, damns You.” (footnote 2)
+And it was as if God the Father responded – to God the Son, Who was now truly guilty of sin – “God, Your God, damns You” (This thought is from John Flavel).

-In that instance, a true and actual alienation of God the Son occured.
+In that instance, a true and actual alienation of God the Son occurred.
 Never in all eternity had the Triune God not, in any sense, delighted in Himself, in a three-fold chorus of joy and self-giving.
 Yet now, here on this hill outside Jerusalem, God the Son incarnate hangs battered and hated by God.
 Now, for the first time in all eternity, the bells of heaven became still, the angelic choirs hushed, and the Father closed the shutters – Heaven became silent before the Son.
-The Son groaned and cried aloud, but the Father did not answer (Psalm 22:2). (footnote 3) The Son of glory, through Whom the Father created the world, now writhed as a worm (v.6).
+The Son groaned and cried aloud, but the Father did not answer (Psalm 22:2).
+(Christ’s cry [Matthew 27:46] is the opening line of Psalm 22, which directs our thoughts to the entire Psalm as we contemplate the crucified Messiah).
+The Son of glory, through Whom the Father created the world, now writhed as a worm (Psalm 22:6).
 In those hours of suffering, the glorious second member of the Trinity was treated by the first member as filth and dung.
 Such statements seem blasphemous and heretical – and they would be if Scripture did not speak so plainly.

 The pronouncement of guilt was pursued by a pronouncement of condemnation.
 Being found a transgressor, Christ was sentenced to a transgressor’s end.
 “For the wages of sin is death” (Romans 6:23a).
 Christ, though He had not sinned, was blamed for sin by the Heavenly verdict, and so was dealt a Heavenly edict to receive the wages of said sin.